 Who owns Scholarly and Artistic Works Created by Faculty Members?

-As a general rule, the University's policy establishes that all rights in copyright to pedagogical, scholarly, or artistic works, regardless of their form of expression, remain with the creator, except in specified cases where law or University policy require otherwise.
+As a general rule, the University's Intellectual Property Policy establishes that copyright rights to scholarly, instructional and artistic works are owned by the faculty creators, except in situations where a contract, law, or University policy provide otherwise.

 I am a Faculty Member; Do I call Legal Affairs to Review A Publishing Contract?

-The Office of Legal Affairs does not represent University community members in their personal legal matters.
-If, under applicable University policies, the University does not have an ownership interest in a scholarly work that you want to publish, then you need to arrange to handle the review of the publishing agreement yourself with your own personal lawyer.
+The Office of Legal Affairs does not represent University personnel in their personal legal matters.
+If, under applicable University policies, the University does not have an ownership interest in a scholarly work that a faculty creator wants to publish, then the Office of Legal Affairs will not review any publishing agreements for the scholarly work.